bdunnette/openshift-openerp-quickstart/README_en.md

 This quickstart ships with a nightly build of opernerp from file http://nightly.openerp.com/7.0/nightly/src/openerp-7.0-20131221-002451.tar.gz

-To upgrade openerp source, replace the content of directory `wsgi/openerp` with a new version:
+To upgrade openerp source, replace the content of directory `wsgi/openerp` with a new version.
+Please note that any code customization may be lost

 ```
 $ cd openerp/